-There are many safety measures that employers can use to prevent electrocution accidents.
+There are many safety measures that employers can use to prevent electrocution accidents in Philadelphia.
 OSHA has many safety guidelines, one of which is a list by the voltage of safe distances to be maintained from overhead power lines.
 The higher the voltage, the greater the distance.
 Additionally:

 - All equipment should be located within a safe distance from power lines.

 - The vertical and horizontal power line clearances should be flagged.

 - Before work begins, the utility company should de-energize and ground the power lines visibly.
 Alternatively, they can use insulated sleeves on the power lines.

 - Only use non-conductive tools, ladders, and materials.

 Employers should also:

 - Maintain power tools and check to make sure they are in a safe condition